tnyandoro/mars-rover-challenge/README.md

 ## Built With

-- HTML5
-- CSS3
-- Bootstrap
-- Font Awesome
-- JavaScript-
+- Ruby
-- Jest Test
+- Rspec Test

 ## Our Project